Frequently asked questions

 While often described as a project to ‘restore’ an existing waterway, this hides the reality that construction of E40 will require very significant engineering works – dredging, damming, straightening and deepening and – causing irreversible damage to natural habitats of some of Europe’s last major undamaged rivers and their valleys.
 Maintenance of the waterway will, in some sections, lead to the drainage of wetlands, which also leads to the release of greenhouse gases.
 Further, water reservoirs made by the dams upstream are major emitters of methane (a greenhouse gas).
 Thus, E40 cannot be considered as a green form of transport.

-Is the EU financing the E40 waterway project?
+Is the EU involved in the E40 waterway project?

 E40 waterway is not an EU project, rather a political initiative of the three countries (Poland, Belarus, and Ukraine) and is included in the European Agreement on Main Inland Waterways of International Importance (an UNECE agreement).
 For more information, see UNECE’s page ‘Where to navigate?
 The network of inland waterways in Europe and its parameters’, also the map of the European Inland Waterway Network.